Equity Monday: SAP’s warning, and IPO updates for both Airbnb and Databricks – TechCrunch

 - On the SAP front, here’s the question: Is the earnings miss and forecast miss a one-off, or something that a number of tech companies are going to suffer from?
 If the former, it’s not that big of a deal.
 If the latter, SAP could be the harbinger of a reset in tech valuations.

-Shoutout Lewis Hamilton and that G2 series.
-Ok, chat Thursday!
+Shout-out to Lewis Hamilton and that G2 series.
+OK, chat Thursday!

 Equity drops every Monday at 7:00 a.m.
 PT and Thursday afternoon as fast as we can get it out, so subscribe to us on Apple Podcasts, Overcast, Spotify and all the casts.